Whistleblowing: Ethics

 Ethics is the set of moral principles that govern a person's or group's behavior.
 Deeper questions and theories of whistleblowing and why people choose to do so can be studied through an ethical approach.
 Whistleblowing is a topic of several myths and inaccurate definitions.
-Leading arguments in the ideological camp maintain that whistleblowing is the most basic of ethical traits and simply telling the truth to stop illegal harmful activities or fraud against the government/taxpayers.
+Leading arguments in the ideological camp maintain that whistleblowing is the most basic of ethical traits and simply telling the truth to stop illegal, harmful activities or fraud against the government/taxpayers.
 In the opposite camp, many corporations and corporate or government leaders see whistleblowing as being disloyal for breaching confidentiality, especially in industries that handle sensitive client or patient information.
 Hundreds of laws grant protection to whistleblowers, but stipulations can easily cloud that protection and leave them vulnerable to retaliation and sometimes even threats and physical harm.
-However, the decision and action has become far more complicated with recent advancements in technology and communication.
+However, the decision and action have become far more complicated with recent advancements in technology and communication.

 The ethical implications of whistleblowing can be negative as well as positive.
 Some have argued that public sector whistleblowing plays an important role in the democratic process by resolving principal–agent problems.
 However, sometimes employees may blow the whistle as an act of revenge.
 Rosemary O'Leary explains this in her short volume on a topic called guerrilla government.
 "Rather than acting openly, guerrillas often choose to remain "in the closet", moving clandestinely behind the scenes, salmon swimming upstream against the current of power.
 Over the years, I have learned that the motivations driving guerrillas are diverse.
 The reasons for acting range from the altruistic (doing the right thing) to the seemingly petty (I was passed over for that promotion).
 Taken as a whole, their acts are as awe-inspiring as saving human lives out of a love of humanity and as trifling as slowing the issuance of a report out of spite or anger."
 For example, of the more than 1,000 whistleblower complaints that are filed each year with the Pentagon's Inspector General, about 97 percent are not substantiated.
 It is believed throughout the professional world that an individual is bound to secrecy within their work sector.
-Discussions of whistleblowing and employee loyalty usually assume that the concept of loyalty is irrelevant to the issue or more commonly, that whistleblowing involves a moral choice that pits the loyalty that an employee owes an employer against the employee's responsibility to serve the public interest.
-Robert A. Larmer describes the standard view of whistleblowing in the Journal of Business Ethics by explaining that an employee possesses prima facie (based on the first impression; accepted as correct until proved otherwise) duties of loyalty and confidentiality to their employers and that whistleblowing cannot be justified except on the basis of a higher duty to the public good.
+Discussions of whistleblowing and employee loyalty usually assume that the concept of loyalty is irrelevant to the issue or, more commonly, that whistleblowing involves a moral choice that pits the loyalty that an employee owes an employer against the employee's responsibility to serve the public interest.
+Robert A. Larmer describes the standard view of whistleblowing in the Journal of Business Ethics by explaining that an employee possesses prima facie (based on the first impression; accepted as correct until proved otherwise) duties of loyalty and confidentiality to their employers and that whistleblowing cannot be justified except based on a higher duty to the public good.
 It is important to recognize that in any relationship which demands loyalty the relationship works both ways and involves mutual enrichment.